foreachthing/makeMoney/README.md

                         package.
 Type "-font ?" for a list of options.
                         Warning: Font names are case sensitive!
 Default: standard
+  -snh                  Print serial number as HEX number.
+(Default: False)

 Use these options to use a different image for the front and back side:
-  -frontback            If set, you need to specify "-fron" and "-back" as
+  -frontback            If set, you need to specify "-front" and "-back" as
                         well.
 (Default: False)
   -front str            Front image prefix.
 Default: money -> money-1, money-5
                         etc.
   -back str             Back image prefix.
 Default: money-b -> money-b-1,
                         money-b-5 etc.
-  -snboff X Y           X Y offset, in mm and starting from the center, of
+  -snboffset X Y        X Y offset, in mm and starting from the center, of
                         serial number label for the BACK side (default:
                         ('-44', '-0.2') mm)

 Number of Pages of bills of each value:
-  Maximum of 500 pages per bill.
+  Maximum of 1000 pages per bill.
 Recommended values: 20, 4, 8, 4, 4, 16 and
   8 pages.
 Example: "-nop 5 7 -bv 10 20" will create a document of 12 pages.
   5 pages of 10s and 7 pages of 20s.

   -nop [NOP [NOP ...]]
 Number of pages of all the bills.
-Default: ('1', '1',
+Default: ('20', '6',
-                        '1', '1', '1', '1', '1')
+                        '8', '6', '6', '16', '8')
   -bv [BV [BV ...]]
 List of Bill Values.
 Changes also required in "-nop"
                         and make sure your bill-image exists in the sub- directory.
 Default: ('1', '5', '10', '20', '50',